OctopusDeploy/helm-charts/charts/octopus-deploy/README.md

       - octopus.example.com
 ```

-#### Polling Tentacles
+#### <a name="polling-tentacles"></a>Polling Tentacles (including the Octopus Kubernetes Agent)

-If you have Virtual Machines with an [Octopus Polling Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/tentacle/tentacle-communication#polling-tentacles) installed, you will also need to configure Kubernetes to allow Polling Tentacle traffic.
+If you are deploying to Kubernetes using the [Octopus Kubernetes Agent](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent), or have Virtual Machines with an [Octopus Polling Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/tentacle/tentacle-communication#polling-tentacles) installed, you will also need to configure ingress to allow Polling Tentacle traffic.

 If the chart is configured to create a single Octopus node (`replicaCount: 1`) then the polling tentacle port is exposed on the same service as the Octopus server.
 If a replica count of greater than 1 is specified, then a kubernetes service will be created for each node.

-The following configuration will create an ingress endpoint for each Octopus replica.
+The following configuration will create an ingress endpoint for each Octopus node (replica).

 ```